silverlightning926/ml-mnist/README.md

 This will recursively format all Python files in the current directory and its subdirectories.

 Remember to run Autopep8 regularly to maintain a clean and consistent codebase.
+This repo contains the Python Lint GitHub Workflow to ensure the repository stays linted.

 If you are using VSCode, you can download and the [Autopep8 VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8) and add these lines to your `settings.json` to format with Autopep8 automatically as you type and when you save.
 ```json